dqops/dqo/docs/checks/column/text/text-length-in-range-percent.md

 # text length in range percent data quality checks

-Column check that calculates the percentage of text values with a length below the indicated by the user length in a monitored column.
+This check verifies that the minimum and maximum lengths of text values are in the range of accepted values.
+ It measures the percentage of texts with a valid length and raises a data quality issue when an insufficient number of texts have a valid length.

 ___